The special Brauer group and twisted Picard varieties: Introduction

 Changing perspective, every twist $S\to\PP^1$ of $S_0\to \PP^1$ can be viewed as a moduli space of rank one sheaves on the fibres of $S_0\to \PP^1$ twisted by some class $\alpha\in \Br(S_0)$.
-We will rephrase this by writing $S\to\PP^1$ as $\Pic_\alpha^0(S_0/\PP^1)$ for some Brauer class $\alpha\in \Br(S_0)$.
+We will rephrase this by writing $S\to\PP^1$ as $\overline\Pic_\alpha^0(S_0/\PP^1)$ for some Brauer class $\alpha\in \Br(S_0)$.

 In this article we generalise the classical picture and consider twisted Picard varieties for arbitrary generically smooth, complete linear systems $\kc\to|h|$ of curves contained in a K3 surface $S$.
-More specifically, this will lead us to consider twisted relative Jacobians $\Pic_\alpha^0(\kc/|h|)$, generalising the classical relative Picard varieties $\Pic^d(\kc/|h|)$.
+More specifically, this will lead us to consider twisted relative Jacobians $\Pic_\alpha^d(\kc/|h|_{{\rm sm}})$ of the family $\kc\to|h|_{{\rm sm}}$ of all smooth curves in $|h|$, generalising the classical relative Picard varieties $\Pic^d(\kc/|h|_{{\rm sm}})$.
 However, in general the twists are not indexed by elements in the Brauer group $\Br(S)$ but by elements in a certain extension of it.
-Throughout we will only be interested in the birational type of $\Pic_\alpha^0(\kc/|h|)$ or, more precisely, in its generic fibre $\Pic_{\alpha|_{\kc_\eta}}^0(\kc_\eta)$.
-Our main result is the following theorem, see Section \ref{sec:mainproof}.

-\begin{thm} Consider a complete, generically smooth linear system $\kc\to |h|$ on a K3 surface $S$.
-Then there exists a natural extension of the Brauer group by a finite cyclic group The group $\Sha(S,h)$ is called Tate--{\v{S}}afarevi{\v{c}} group of the pair $(S,h)$ and its elements parametrise all twisted relative Jacobians $\Pic_\alpha^0(\kc/|h|)$.
+\begin{thm} Consider a complete, generically smooth, linear system $\kc\to |h|$ on a K3 surface $S$.
+Then there exists a natural finite cyclic extension $\Sha(S,h)$ (the Tate--{\v{S}}afarevi{\v{c}} group):